seanox/xml-micro-exchange-php/manual/configuration.md

 `PATCH`, `POST`, `DELETE` The `CONNECT` method is not an HTTP standard, alternative `TOUCH` or `PUT` can be used.

+> [!IMPORTANT]
-When using PHP as CGI, the HTTP methods may also need to be allowed.
+> When using PHP as CGI, the HTTP methods may also need to be allowed.

 ## Contents Overview